agottipati9/x24x4/README.md

     sudo python3 /local/repository/bin/MigrationController/eNB_agent.py source -t X

 where `X` is the number of seconds to delay the removal of the source base station.

+## Setting up the EPC for iPerf
+On the `epc` node, run the following command:

+        iperf -s -u -p 8000 -i 1

 ## Setting up the UE for iPerf
 To conduct bandwidth measurements, run the following commands on the `adb` node prior to starting the agent on `enb2`: